TU-Coding-Outreach-Group/cog_summer_workshops_2022/rsa/README.md

 Representational similarity analysis (RSA) is a newer analytic technique that can be used for both neural and behavioral data and is great for exploring high-dimensional data or comparing data across different modalities.

 ## Prerequisites
-1. Comfort coding in python
+1. Comfort coding in R
 2. Familiarity with file path structures
 3. Faimilarity with general neuroimaging analysis concepts